The Lost Colony

-The Lost Colony Outdoor Drama ~ Roanoke Island, NC
+Catch a Performance of The Lost Colony Outdoor Drama

-- The Lost Colony Outdoor Drama on Roanoke Island, NC was awarded an honorary Tony in 2013 for major contributions to American theater
+- The Lost Colony Outdoor Drama on Roanoke Island, NC, was awarded an honorary Tony in 2013 for significant contributions to American theater

-- The capital of North Carolina was named after Sir Walter Raleigh
+- The capital of North Carolina was named after Sir Walter Raleigh, who was mainly responsible for the attempt to establish the first permanent English Settlement in North America on Roanoke Island.

 - Andy Griffith performed in the Lost Colony from 1947-1953 and resided in Manteo until his passing in 2012